Thursday, December 23, 2010

 I tried to stifle the pressure I felt that if I wasn't out of my comfort zone and willing to worship my Savior in the way He led me, then I wasn't really worshiping at all.
 Unfortunately, I couldn't stifle it, but I sure as heck didn't act upon it.

 Fast forward to October 24th (last night) and I'm at Coffee House.
 See, Coffee House is something that my friend's church does.
 It's just a night in which a bunch of people come, they put on a worship service of some form, and whoever wants to get up and perform a skit or Christian song (usually, it's original Christian rap), then they can.
 The whole focus is to provide a worshipful atmosphere in which there is complete freedom--and coffee, duh.
 You will always find me not on the stage, but in the mosh pit, front row, center, enjoying all the excitement from where I am.
-Now, during the night there's a time called Free-Style, and this is a time specifically set aside for by-the-fly performances; the band--if there's one there that night--gets up and messes around while brave, confident people with talent take turns jumping up and sharing what God is speaking to them, either by saying it, rapping it, dancing it, or singing it
+Now, during the night there's a time called Free-Style, and this is a time specifically set aside for by-the-fly performances; the band--if there's one there that night--gets up and messes around while brave, confident people with talent take turns jumping up and sharing what God is speaking to them, either by saying it, rapping it, dancing it, or singing it out.

 Needless to say, I have never been one of those people.